cimdokjr/AI-powered-verification-process-video-KYC-by-financial-institutions/README.md

 1) cv2 == 4.5.3

     OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.

 2) skimage == 0.18.3

     scikit-image (a.k.a. skimage ) is a collection of algorithms for image processing and computer vision.

 3) pytesseract ==0.3.8

     Python-tesseract is an optical character recognition (OCR) tool for python.
 That is, it will recognize and “read” the text embedded in images.

 4) numpy == 1.19.5

-NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+    NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-      level mathematical functions to operate on these arrays.

 5) face_recognition ==1.2.3

     Recognize and manipulate faces from Python or from the command line with the world's simplest face recognition library.
 Built using dlib's state-of-the-art face      recognition built with deep learning.
 The model has an accuracy of 99.38% on the Labeled Faces in the Wild benchmark.

 ## License